 Since 2003, Frisco, Texas has been named “Tree City USA” by the National Arbor Day Foundation due to the beautiful trees and nature that can be found there.
 Although Frisco has nature, it also has city life.
-In February 2015, Frisco’s population was at 145,900 and is expected to expand.
+Thanks to this, Frisco has seen rapid growth.
+In 2019, the city population was a little over 177,000.

 What Makes Frisco Unique?

-Frisco ISD has eight high schools.
-FISD also has 13 middle schools, with one more expected to open for the 2015-2016 school year.
-Frisco also has 37 elementary schools, and offers an Early Childhood School that is available for children ages three and four.
-A unique feature that Frisco has is the Frisco ISD Career & Technical Education Center (CTE or CaTE Center), a building in which students from high schools can experience and try different careers, from veterinary work to advertising, to graphic design.
-The center offers students the opportunity to have a hands-on experience with different careers to see what they might choose as a future career before entering the work force or college.
+FISD enrolls more than 60,000 students in 10 high schools, 17 middle schools, and 42 elementary schools.
+A unique feature that Frisco has is the FISD Career & Technical Education Center (CTE or CaTE Center), a building in which students from high schools can experience and try different careers from veterinary work to advertising and graphic design.
+The center offers students the opportunity to have a hands-on experience with different careers before entering the work force or college.

 FRISCO HAS WORKED HARD TO BECOME A DESTINATION CITY, AND IT IS NOT ONLY HOME TO FAMILIES AND BUSINESSES, BUT IS ALSO HOME TO SEVERAL PROFESSIONAL SPORTS TEAMS.